Explainer

 Salsa 2 Dashboard

-The Salsa 2 Dashboard is the main hub for managing firmware updates and monitoring the Salsa 2 hardware connection.
-This includes checking the connection status between the booth and the Fiesta iOS Software, as well as installing any available firmware updates.
+The Salsa 2 Dashboard is the main place to manage firmware updates and monitor the Salsa 2 hardware connection.
+This includes checking the connection status between the booth and the Fiesta iOS Software, along with installing any available firmware updates.

 What To Know